mikebstudy/PMC_02_Showcase/Readme.md

 ## mikeb_M
 - Started with final version of course_C
 - [X] Add status to projects and display
-- [ ] Filter by status with checkboxes
+- [X] Filter by status with checkboxes
+- [X] Add numbers to project titles and reduce their size for readability

 ## Copilot_A
 - Started with creating prompts in Prompt.md